itsermo/holovideo-algorithms/render_algorithms/dscp4/README.md

 	cd ~/Downloads
 	wget http://developer.download.nvidia.com/compute/cuda/6_5/rel/installers/cuda_6.5.14_linux_64.run

 Open up the terminal, navigate to the download folder and run the .RUN file:

 	chmod +x cuda_6.5.14_linux_64.run
 	sudo ./cuda_6.5.14_linux_64.run

 Say "NO" to installing accelerated graphics drivers, otherwise it may break your current setup.

 The "chmod" command gives the file executable permission so it can be run, running the file with "./" will execute and install the cuda libraries

-== 3.
-BUILDING ==
+## Building

 This project uses the Cross-platform Make (CMake) build system.
 However, we have conveniently provided a wrapper configure script and Makefile so that the typical build invocation of "./configure" followed by "make" will work.
 For a list of all possible build targets, use the command "make help".

 If you're comfortable with CMAKE, feel free to generate and compile like so:

 	cd build
 	cmake .. -DCMAKE_BUILD_TYPE=Release